raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   raspistill -k
   ```

-1. You should see a camera preview.
+1. You should see a camera preview (press Ctrl+C to exit).
 If you do not see a camera preview and instead receive an error message, check that your camera is properly connected to the Zero.
 Also ensure that your camera is enabled by opening the Raspberry Pi configuration menu under "Preferences":

   ![Raspberry Pi config menu](images/raspi-config-menu.png)